-Assessable income Section WHT on payi resident p WHT on payments to non- resident persons (Sec- 56) Catering service/cleaning service/collection & recovery service/private security service/supply of manpower/ creative media service/public relations service/events management service/training & workshop, etc., organization and management service/courier service/packing & shifting service/any other service of similar nature On commission On gross amount 10% Media buying agency service On commission On gross amount 10% Indenting commission 8% Meeting fees/training fees/honorarium 10% Mobile network operator/technical support service provider 12% i i Credit rating service 10%
+Assessable income Section WHT on payr resident pe WHT on payments to non-resident persons (Rule- 5) Advisory or consultancy 10% Professional service/technical assistance fee, etc. 10% Catering service/cleaning service/collection & recovery service/private security service/supply of manpower/ creative media service/public relations service/events management service/training & workshop, etc., organisation and management service/courier service/packing & shifting service/any other service of similar nature 90, Rule-4 On commission On gross amount 10% Media buying agency service On commission 10% On gross amount 0.05% Indenting commission 8% Meeting fees/training fees/honorarium 10%

-Assessable income Section WHT on payments to resident persons WHT on payments to non- resident persons (Sec- 56) Motor garage or workshop/private container port or dockyard/shipping agency commission 8% Stevedoring/berth operation On commission On gross amount 10% 5% Transport services/vehicle rental service/carrying service/repair and maintenance service/ride-sharing services/coworking space providing service/accommodation providing service 52AA 5% Wheeling charge for electricity transmission 3% Internet Service 10%
+Assessable income Section Section WHT on payments to resident persons WHT on payments to non-resident persons (Rule- 5) Mobile network operator/technical support service provider 12% Credit rating service 10% Motor garage or workshop/private container port or dockyard/shipping agency commission 8% Private container port or dockyard 8% Shipping agency commission 8% Stevedoring/berth operation commission On commission On gross amount 10% 5%

+Assessable income Section WHT on payments to resident persons WHT on payments to non-resident persons (Rule- 5) Transport services/vehicle rental service/carrying service/repair and maintenance service/ride-sharing services/coworking space providing service/accommodation providing service 5% Wheeling charge for electricity transmission 3% Internet Service 10% Service delivery agents engaged in mobile financial services or channel partners of mobile financial services 10% Any other service (excluding service provided by a bank, insurance, or financial institution) 10% Payment of freight forwarder agency commission 113 15% -

-Assessable income Section WHT on payments to resident persons WHT on payments to non- resident persons (Sec- 56) Service delivery agents engaged in mobile financial services or channel partners of mobile financial services 10% Any other service (excluding service provided by a bank, insurance, or financial institution) 10% Payment of freight forwarder agency commission 52M 15% - Receipts from abroad in Rendering services from within or outside Bangladesh; Allowing the use of online platform 10% connection with service, revenue sharing, etc. 52Q Rendering manufacturing, process or conversion, civil work, construction, engineering or works of similar nature 7.5% -
+Assessable income Section WHT on payments to resident persons WHT on payments to non-resident persons (Rule- 5) Rendering services from within or outside Bangladesh; Allowing the use of online platform 10% Receipts from abroad in connection with service, revenue sharing, etc. 124 Rendering manufacturing, process or conversion, civil work, construction, engineering or works of similar nature 7.5% - ITES income; Income of ocean-going ships (up to 30 June 2030) and income earned abroad by individuals and brought into Bangladesh as remittance.
+Exempt Rent payment for house property 109 5% -

-Assessable income Section WHT on payments to resident persons WHT on payments to non- resident persons (Sec- 56) ITES; Income of ocean-going ships (from July 2022 to June 2030) Exempt Rent payment for house property 53A 5% - From collection of export proceeds 53BB 1% - Collection from courier business of non-resident 53CCC 15% Commissions/di scounts/etc., allowed to distributors 10% Collection at source from commission, discount or fees etc. 53E Payment against distribution or marketing of a company's goods 1.5% 20% Selling to distributor under a contract 0.25%
+Assessable income Section WHT on payments to resident persons WHT on payments to non-resident persons (Rule- 5) From the collection of export proceeds 123 1% - Commissions/di scounts/etc. allowed to distributors 10% Collection at source from commission, discount, or fees, etc. 94 Payment against distribution or marketing of a company's goods 1.5% 20% Selling to distributor under a contract 0.25% Collection of tax from the transfer of property 125 Rule-6 Variable depends on location and deed value Collection of tax from transfer of securities or mutual fund units by sponsor shareholder of a company, etc. 135 5%

-Assessable income Section WHT on paym resident per WHT on payments to non- resident persons (Sec- 56) Collection of tax from transfer of property 53H Rule- 17II Variable, depends on location and deed value Collection of tax from transfer of securities or mutual fund units by sponsor shareholder of a company, etc. 53M 5% Collection of tax from transfer of share of a shareholder of Stock Exchanges 53N 15% Companies 20% 20% for company, Deduction of tax from dividends 54 Other than a company, having a TIN fund Other than a company not having a TIN 15%
+Assessable income Section WHT on payments to resident persons WHT on payments to non-resident persons (Rule- 5) Collection of tax from transfer of shares of a shareholder of Stock Exchanges 136 15% Companies 20% Deduction of tax from dividends 117; Other than a company, having a TIN 10% 20% for company, fund, trust; dividends Other than a company not having a TIN 15% 30% for others

-The tax must be withheld at source by the Bangladesh entity and remitted to the NBR by the 14th day of every following month, with June being an exception (see below).
+The tax must be withheld at source by the Bangladesh entity and remitted to the NBR as follows:

-Time of deductions Tax to be deposited

-First 20 days of June Within the following 7 days

-Next 8 days Next day following the deduction

-Last 2 days On the same day of the deduction
+Time of deductions Tax to be deposited From July to May of following year Within two weeks from the end of the month First twenty days of June Within seven days following the date of Last ten days of June On the next day of deduction

-The tax withheld from non-residents are considered minimum tax and therefore not subject to any refunds or adjustable with any demand.
+The tax withheld from non-residents is considered a minimum tax and, therefore, is not subject to any refunds or adjustable with any demand.